 - (5) Duties of the President/CEO.
 The President/CEO shall be responsible for the administration and implementation of the Airport Arts Program and shall decide, in their sole discretion, whether or not to forward the AAC recommendations to the Board for its approval as defined herein.
-The President/CEO shall determine processes to carry out the following: - (a) Negotiate and execute contracts with Artists to commission the design, fabrication, and installation of Artwork for the Airport; - (b) Ensure that artists shall be involved at the earliest stages of design for Eligible Projects to maximize the successful integration of the Artwork at the Site; - (c) Review and approve the Program Review; - (d) Review the Airport Art Site and Opportunities Plan and forward it to the Board for its approval; - (e) Allocate 2% of eligible construction costs from Eligible Projects for the Public Art Program; - (f) Review and confirm the AAC's recommended artist selection for public art projects; - (g) Review and confirm the AAC's recommended concept design for public art projects; - (h) Approve Deaccession and relocation of public art; - (i) Approve Gifts and Loans; - (j) Approve Memorials; - (k) Serve as a liaison between the Authority and the public on Airport Arts Programrelated matters, including coordinating outreach and communications efforts; and - (l) Pursue collaborations and partnerships that further the goals of the Authority and the Airport Arts Program.
+The President/CEO shall determine processes to carry out the following: - (a) Negotiate and execute contracts with Artists to commission the design, fabrication, and installation of Artwork for the Airport; - (b) Ensure that artists shall be involved at the earliest stages of design for Eligible Projects to maximize the successful integration of the Artwork at the Site; - (c) Review and approve the Program Review; - (d) Review the Airport Art Site and Opportunities Plan and forward it to the Board for its approval; - (e) Allocate 2% of eligible construction costs from Eligible Projects for the Public Art Program; - (f) Review and confirm the AAC's recommended artist selection for public art projects; - (g) Review and confirm the AAC's recommended concept design for public art projects; - (h) Approve Deaccession and relocation of public art; - (i) Approve Gifts and Loans; - (j) Approve Memorials; - (k) Serve as a liaison between the Authority and the public on Airport Arts Programrelated matters, including coordinating outreach and communications efforts; and - (1) Pursue collaborations and partnerships that further the goals of the Authority and the Airport Arts Program.

 [Amended by Resolution No. 2022-0093 dated November 3, 2022.]
 [Amended by Resolution No. 2019-0031 dated March 14, 2019.]
 [Amended by Resolution No. 2013-0005 dated January 10, 2013.]
 [Amended by Resolution No. 2006-0149 dated December 4, 2006.]
+[Amended by Resolution No. 2006-0081 dated July 6, 2006.]
+[Adopted by Resolution No. 2002-02 dated September 20, 2002.]

-SECTION 8.60 - RECORDS AND INFORMATION MANAGEMENT
+ARTICLE8-GENERAL OPERATIONSPART8.6-DOCUMENTS AND RECORDSSECTION8.60-RECORDS AND INFORMATION MANAGEMENT